 After spending $60 per night in Nuwara Eliya we wanted to save some bucks and booked Ath Paura Safari Resort for $9, which was on the edge from “ok for one night” to slightly disgusting because of damp and not very clean rooms.
 As we were on vacation and did not want to spread negative vibes we decided to call it “ok for one night”.
 In the evening we heard that Ath Paura should have one of the best safari drivers of all the other hotels.
 So, we were happy and went to our damp bed early.

 Getting up at 5:00 am for the morning safari got rewarded with a beautiful sunrise as well as herds of elephants, crocodiles and hundreds of water buffaloes.
 After breakfast, our Uda Walawe stay was already over and we went back to our beloved Hikkaduwa.

-Summing things up “Yala National Park or Udawalawe” is not an easy easy decision.
-In the end we would recommend to decide based on the route you take.
+Summing things up “Yala National Park or Udawalawe” is not an easy decision.
+In the end, we would recommend deciding based on the route you take.
 Some people said that the one is better others had a different opinion.
-In the end you will have a great time in both parks.
+In the end, you will have a great time in both parks.
 Important while in Sri Lanka, that one Safari is on your list.

 ➳ You are looking for more info on Backpacking in Sri Lanka?

 ➳ Or are you interested in our Sri Lanka Highlights?

 ➳ You are still not sure which places to visit while traveling Sri Lanka?
 Have a look at our Sri Lanka Travel Route!

 ➳ You can’t decide which matter of transport to choose from?